TheHuntersHusband/TheHuntersHusband/README.md

 ── ⋆⋅☆⋅⋆ ───

 I don't have a specific spot where I sit, my names are always [ Name/ #number - [emoji] source or AFK/offtab ✦

-              [if my name isnt the one above, then its either a shitpost skin, or i just picked another name idk why] ─── ⋆⋅☆⋅⋆ ──
+[if my name isnt the one above, then its either a shitpost skin, or i just picked another name idk why]

+─── ⋆⋅☆⋅⋆ ──

+Current skins i use: my hunter skins, [maskless, yume colours, with mask], OR, a yumeshipper flag skin! ✦

+─── ⋆⋅☆⋅⋆ ──

 Fall. nowhere to go but down now so Fall! /lyr ✦

 ─── ⋆⋅☆⋅⋆ ──
 DNI: Weirdos, Samuel kinnies, Guppy Regretevator likers, racist, ableist, homophobes, etc. pro zoophile/pedos, etc. ✦

 ─── ⋆⋅☆⋅⋆ ──